 We base our curriculum on the National Curriculum; however, we adapt it greatly to meet the needs of our students.
-We also have a Sensory curriculum, we use SCERTS, and we are using the enabling enterprise curriculum.
-Our unique Philosophy of Education: The ACE Model © is at the forefront of any decision we make about personalisation.
+We also have a sensory curriculum; we use SCERTS®, which focuses on building competence in Social Communication, Emotional Regulation and Transactional Support, and we are using the enabling enterprise curriculum.
+Our Choose to Nurture Enterprise curriculum and EHCPs are at the forefront of any decision we make about personalisation.
 There is no 'one-size-fits-all" in education.
-We need to adapt as professionals to enable all students to have access to education, which will ensure progress in all areas.
+We adapt as professionals to enable all students to have access to education, which ensures progress in all areas.
 All our students have specific individualised targets, and personalised programmes.
-We work closely with other professionals, such as the Therapeutic Learning Support Team to ensure that the young person's needs are being met.
+We work closely with other professionals, such as the Therapeutic Learning Support Team, to ensure that the young person's needs are being met.
 We have regular progress meetings, where data is analysed to produce an overview of progress individually, across the class, and the cluster.
 If there are concerns, then the team will investigate and put in place interventions to aid progress.
 These interventions are reviewed regularly to ensure that they are suitable.

-Students will have ACE targets set each term and staff will work hard to ensure that these are met and put in place interventions should progress not be as rapid as expected.
+Students will have Progression Plan targets set each term and staff will work hard to ensure that these are met and put in place interventions should progress not be as rapid as expected.
 Consultation with young people and parents/carers will ensure that plans are followed at home as well as in school, so that more progress can be made.